Your 9-Step Guide to Prevent Falls

 Older couple sitting together on sofa

-According to the Centers for Disease Control and Prevention (CDC), one out of four adults aged 65 or older, fall each year.
+According to the Centers for Disease Control and Prevention (CDC), one out of three adults aged 65 or older, fall each year.
 But less than half of those who fall talk to their healthcare provider about it.
 What’s more, among older adults, falls are the leading cause of both fatal and nonfatal injuries.

 1. Exercise